TheCreateGM/optimize-macos/README.md

-# OptimacOS - macOS System Optimization Script
+# macOS System Optimization & Ricing Scripts

+Two powerful bash scripts for macOS: **OptimacOS** for comprehensive system optimization and troubleshooting, and **RicemacOS** for aesthetic customization and minimal setup.

+---

+## 📦 Scripts Overview

+### 1. OptimacOS (`optimacos.sh`)
-A comprehensive shell script designed to fix common macOS issues including Finder crashes, app launch problems, system slowdowns, and startup disk space issues.
-It also provides advanced system optimization, memory management, and bulk user creation functionality.
+A comprehensive system optimization and repair script with 39 different operations to fix common macOS issues, improve performance, and manage system resources.

+### 2. RicemacOS (`ricemacos.sh`)
+A minimal aesthetic configuration script that transforms your macOS into a clean, optimized, and visually appealing setup with modern CLI tools.

+---

-## 🚀 Features
+## 🚀 OptimacOS Features

-This script provides 33 different system optimization and repair operations:
+This script provides 39 different system optimization and repair operations:

 ### Core System Fixes
 - **Finder Issues**: Restart Finder, clear preferences, and fix unresponsive behavior